 Since late 2007, the BC government has authorized major lumber companies in the BC Interior region to grade logs after sample material is heated in a kiln.
-On April 17, 2009, the BC Forest Ministry distributed a memorandum which specified that the "pilot" program regarding "use of kilns to re-dry sample loads," previously scheduled to expire April 30, 2009, has been extended until October 31, 2009.
+On April 17, 2009, the BC Forest Ministry distributed a memorandum which specified that the "pilot" program regarding "use of kilns to re-dry sample loads," previously scheduled to expire April 30, 2009, had been extended until October 31, 2009.
+BC has again extended the policy until July 2010.

 The log-heating practice and, perhaps, other practices have substantially increased the share of the BC Interior Lodgepole pine scaled harvest that is graded 4 and priced at only C25 cents per cubic meter.
-That is, there is a large and increasing share of the BC Interior sawtimber harvest that would have been sold for C\$6.50 to C7.50/m^3$ as grade 2, but instead is sold for C0.25/m^3$ as grade 4.
+In other words, there is a large and increasing share of the BC Interior sawtimber harvest that would have been sold as grade 2, but instead is sold for C\$0.25/m3 as grade 4.